gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 In the graphical tools, most of the time you only have to provide the JSON document, without having to specify the `db.movies.insert()` command.

 The above line is executing insert against the **movies** collection, passing it a single parameter.
-Internally MongoDB uses a binary serialized JSON format called BSON.
+Internally MongoDB uses a binary serialised JSON format called BSON.
 Externally, this means that we use JSON a lot, as is the case with our parameters.

 Let's also add the movie "The Matrix"